SPLab-IT/CoversBR/README.md

 ```
 features-h5
+CoversBR_metadata.csv
 ```

-The folder features-h5 has all work_id subdir with its track_id uncompressed.
+The features-h5 folder contains all work_id with their track_id in h5 format.

 Download data using aws s3 sync <source> <target> [--options] or aws s3 cp <source> <target> [--option].
 For example, to download all data to current directory run the following:

-> aws s3 sync s3://covers-br . --no-sign-request
+> aws s3 sync s3://covers-song-br  .  --no-sign-request

+This operation will get a long time.
+The dataset has about 500 GB.

+if you want download only a specific work_id, run:

+> aws s3 cp s3://covers-song-br/features-h5/<work_id>  .  --no-sign-request

+The metadata can be downloaded using:

+> aws s3 cp s3://covers-song-br/CoversBR_metadata.csv  .  --no-sign-request

 ### Using the feature files